zjhzlin/MIT-Course-6.0001-Assignments/Assignment PS5/README.md

 # MIT-Course-6.0001-Assignment-Problem Set 4

-### 5 - monitor news feeds over the internet
+### 5 - Monitor news feeds over the internet

 Goal:
-Your program will filter the news, alerting the user when it notices a news story that matches that user's interests
+filter the news, alerting the user when it notices a news story that matches that user's interests

 Knowledge:
 1. use object-oriented programming - classes and inheritance